 Nationality declaration and recordation is a multi-level process.

-The Legal Notice and Judicial Proclamation, together with identity verification where applicable, represent the initial administrative step of formally declaring and recording one’s claimed nationality and political status on the public record.
+The Legal Notice and Judicial Proclamation documents, together with your national identification card , represent the initial step of formally declaring and recording one’s nationality and political status on the public record.

 These instruments do not, by themselves, complete or define one’s nationality, but serve as documented notice of a person’s asserted status and standing.

-In historical discussions on treaty-based jurisdiction and protection, Elihu Root, former United States Secretary of State, addressed questions of nationality and foreign protection under treaty frameworks, including circumstances in which individuals were regarded as subjects or nationals in the absence of proof of foreign citizenship or protection.
+In historical discussions on treaty-based jurisdiction and protection, Elihu Root, former United States Secretary of State, addressed questions of nationality and foreign protection under treaty frameworks, including circumstances in which "anyone residing in Morocco (North America) were regarded as Moorish subjects and can be made prize with their estate in the absence of proof of foreign citizenship or protection."

 👉 A PDF copy of the relevant Congressional Record is available below: